2026 Education Policy

 Real-Time-Remote (RTR)

-REIC will provide written notice (via email) seven (7) calendar days prior to the
+REIC will provide written notice (via email) seven (7) calendar days prior to the course

-the next available session of the course.
+session of the course.

 In-Person